 Junk In The Trunk Vintage Market Partners With Mission One's Kijabe Women's Sewing Project

-Fast forward several years and 16 markets later, we started talking about expanding our vision for our markets and how they could be a way to help others in need.
-We had the opportunity to meet with Bob & Linda and the Mission One team to talk about partnering together and we left feeling excited that we could play a small role in helping those in need.
+We started talking about expanding our vision for our markets and how they could be a way to help others in need.
+We had the opportunity to meet with the Mission One team to talk about partnering together and we left feeling excited that we could play a small role in helping those in need.

 Mission ONE trains and mobilizes the Church, focusing on cross-cultural partnerships to engage the unreached and serve the poor and oppressed and we are excited to share in that vision together.